Ph.D. (Anthropology), Columbia University

 Reinventing Chinese Tradition: Cultural Politics of Late Socialism (University of Illinois Press)，通過分析政府、旅遊資本、知識份子話語、與農民的鄉村建設如何透過重新敘述民間文化而協商角力，探討當代中國民間文化的再現與實踐。

-WU Ka-ming is Assistant Professor of Department of Cultural and Religious Studies at the Chinese University of Hong Kong.
+WU Ka-ming is Associate Professor of Department of Cultural and Religious Studies at the Chinese University of Hong Kong.
 Her new book Reinventing Chinese Tradition: Cultural Politics of Late Socialism (University of Illinois Press) examines how folk cultural traditions become battlegrounds where conflicts among the state, market forces, and intellectuals in search of an authentic China play out in contemporary Yan’an, China.

 An eye-opening study of an evolving culture and society within contemporary China

 The final destination of the Long March and center of the Chinese Communist Party's red bases, Yan'an acquired mythical status during the Maoist era.
 Though the city's significance as an emblem of revolutionary heroism has faded, today's Chinese still glorify Yan'an as a sanctuary for ancient cultural traditions.